Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 ---

+### #28 Silent failure on missing trigger element
+Previously, if an instance's script ran but found no unclaimed `.pickr-trigger-el` (e.g. instance count grows past available trigger divs, or a div is accidentally deleted/mistyped when adding a new field), the only signal was a `console.warn` gated behind `PICKR_DEBUG` — invisible in production.
+The picker simply never bound and the trigger circle sat dead, with zero way to detect this without manually opening the console.

+**Fix:** when no unclaimed trigger is found, the instance now also sends a payload to Bubble via `bubble_fn_colorData`: `{ field: fieldName, value: null, saved: false, error: 'no_trigger_found' }`.
+This is additive only — `value: null` means it won't satisfy existing Workflow 1/2 conditions (which expect a real hex string), so current workflows are unaffected.
+Intended to be picked up by a separate, optional dev-facing workflow (e.g. an error log table or notification) — not surfaced to end users, since this is a setup-level issue (missing/mismatched trigger div) that only a developer can fix, not something an end user causes or can act on.

+**Root causes to avoid (so this should rarely fire):**
+- Copying only the `<script>` block when adding a new field and forgetting the accompanying `<div class="pickr-trigger-el">` markup
+- Manually typing the `pickr-trigger-el` class name instead of copy-pasting (typo risk)
+- Adding a new script instance without a 1:1 matching trigger div (mismatched instance count vs. div count)
+- Placing the trigger div inside conditional visibility logic that can leave it absent from the DOM at script-parse time

+---

+### #29 ⭐ Trigger pairing made fully order-independent
+Fix #21's claim-the-next-unclaimed pattern still had one theoretical failure mode: if a parent Reusable Element triggered a simultaneous re-render of multiple instances, scripts could resolve in microtask/setTimeout order rather than document order — pairing script A with trigger B. Additionally, adding a new instance required updating `data-field` in the markup *and* `fieldName` in the script — two values that had to stay in sync manually.

+**Fix:** `fieldName` is now the single source of truth.
+At parse time, the script grabs the first unclaimed `.pickr-trigger-el`, stamps `data-field` from `fieldName` onto it, marks it claimed, then re-queries by identity (`[data-field="..."]`).
+The div in markup stays generic — no `data-field` attribute to maintain.
+All subsequent lookups, including `initPickrInstance()` retries, are position-independent.

+**Per-instance editing is now exactly 2 values** — `rawColor` and `fieldName` — same as before, with no third value to keep in sync.

+**Why the first unclaimed grab is still safe here:** the initial stamp still uses positional order, but it's synchronous at parse time (same as Fix #24) and only runs once per instance.
+After stamping, identity takes over entirely — re-renders query by `data-field`, not position, so the ordering assumption doesn't persist.

+---

 ### Housekeeping pass (no logic changes)
 - `dynamicPosition` variable removed — `'left-middle'` inlined directly into `Pickr.create()`
 - All Hindi inline comments replaced with English